yimuchen/SiPMCalibControl/server/README.md

 so do not expect fine controls over the various calibration processes like with the command line interface.

-Since the “GUI” has two logically disconnected components, signal handling at the server and the client needs special care to ensure that the server doesn't re-initiate a calibration sequence when the system is busy, and not to update the GUI display elements when the calculation is semi-completed.
-As a rule of thumb in the design philosophy:
+Since the “GUI” has two logically disconnected components, ther server side that is used to handle the underlying hardware, and the client side that is used to display results and controls to the end users.
+Here we define 3 types of

-- The client should have all “action requests” locked until the server release the controls.
-The client should also have the action requests locked as soon as a new action request is initiated to avoid double sending.
+communications:

+- The client sending data to the server side as “action requests”: these are small data packages that is used to trigger hardware action.
+In such cases, all future action request will be discarded until the the all requested hardware actions have been completed.
+The creation of such signals can be found in the "js/action.js" file, while the corresponding processing of these signals will be handled in the "action.py" file.
-- The server will not send display data to the client unless the client explicitly requests for it.
-The client should be the side responsible for requesting a data update when display has finished updating.
+- The server will send data to the client via a "sync" type data, these are data needs the client to see identical values with the data to avoid operation errors, or is frequently updated server side.
+The emission of these communications on the server side can be found in the "sync.py" and the handling of such signals should be found in the "js/sync.js" file.
+- The server will send data to the client via "report" requests.
+This is data that is either expensive to compute server side or is not critical to the operation of the calibration, so is only presented to the client on request.
+  For the client side, this should be done via ajax URL request, and response of thess requests will be handled in the "report.py" file.

 The socketio server for handling various signals and communicating user commands with the underlying command line application is documented in the